St. Leo's Church (Baltimore): Description

 The church was built in 1880-81 of brick with stone trim, and combines Italianate, Romanesque, and Classical elements.
 It features a high entrance porch, a turret with conical roof on the north wall, a square bell tower at the northeast corner, a large rose window in the main façade, and a variety of decorative brickwork.
 It was the first church in Maryland, and among the first in the nation, founded and built specifically for Italian immigrants.
 The church was designed by Baltimore architect E. Francis Baldwin.

 St. Leo's Church was listed on the National Register of Historic Places in 1983.
 It houses an 1881 historic Niemann pipe organ.
+The organ was played in recital during the Organ Historical Society Convention in July 2024.